Coarse Personalization: Empirical application

-Table \ref{tab:Treatment-assignments-10} shows that most of the customers are assigned to the second, tenth, and seventh treatments and these are all dollar off promotions.
-We see that many of the offered treatments are tightly packed between the one to two dollar off promotion in Figure \ref{fig:Treatment-assignments-10} which suggests that most individuals who are most receptive to the firm using dollar off promotions between one and two dollars off.
+Breaking down the segments, we see from Table \ref{tab:Treatment-assignments-10} that most of the customers are assigned to the second, seventh, and tenth treatments and these are all dollar off promotions.
+Many of the offered treatments are tightly packed between the one to two dollar off promotion in Figure \ref{fig:Treatment-assignments-10} which suggests that a majority of individuals are most receptive to the firm using one dollar off to two dollars off promotions.

-Table \ref{tab:Profits-table-by-treatments} shows the percentage of expected incremental profits recouped by coarse personalization compared to the fully granular personalization case and Figure \ref{fig:Profit-to-granular} plots the expected incremental profits across bootstrap iterations for coarse personalization.
-The lines represent the bootstrap means and the bands represent one bootstrap standard deviation.
-Fully granular personalization corresponds to issuing $2,206$ unique treatments in our scenario when rounding to three significant figures.

-We find that after three unique treatments, we recoup around $99\%$ of the fully granular personalization's expected profits and after five unique treatments, we recoup over $99.5\%$ of the fully granular personalization's expected profits.
-These results suggest that the firm is able to match almost all of the fully granular personalization's expected profits by using only a handful of unique treatments with our coarse personalization procedure.